schiedel-sweden/API/readme.md

 # API
-This application is a tool for uploading excell files.
-The excell files will then be ilustrated as an API that our
+This application is a tool for uploading excel files.
+The excel files will then be ilustrated as an API that our
 [tablet applications for iOS and Android](https://github.com/schiedel-sweden/Mobile-Application) use.